Louisiana vs. Texas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Texas State Stats and Trends

-- Texas State has hit the over in 57.1% of its opportunities this season (four times in seven games with a set point total).
+- Texas State's games this year have hit the over on four of seven set point totals (57.1%).

-- Texas State is 3-1 against the spread and 2-2 overall in games when it scores more than 22.0 points.
+- When Texas State scores more than 22 points, it is 3-1 against the spread and 2-2 overall.

-- Texas State is 1-1 against the spread and 1-1 overall when the team picks up over 380.0 yards.
+- In games that Texas State picks up more than 380 yards, the team is 1-1 against the spread and 1-1 overall.

 - This season the Bobcats have turned the ball over 15 times, eight more than the Ragin' Cajuns' takeaways (7).